dijor0310/cryo-ttt/README.md

-# Denoising test-time training for cryo-ET membrane segmentation 🧊 🦠
+# F2FD-TTT: Test-time training with self-supervised Fourier-to-Fourier denoising for membrane segmentation in cryo-ET tomograms 🧊 🦠

 This repository contains the implementation of denoising test-time training for membrane segmentation in cryo-electron tomography (cryo-ET).
 The goal is to improve segmentation performance on noisy tomograms by adapting the model at test time.

-## Installation ⚙️
+## Quickstart ⚙️

 This project uses the [`uv`](https://github.com/astral-sh/uv) package manager for faster and more reliable Python dependency management.

 To install `uv`, please refer to their [official installation guide](https://github.com/astral-sh/uv#installation).

-After installing `uv`, install all dependencies with:
+After installing `uv`, install all project dependencies with:

 ```bash
 uv sync --all-extras --no-install-project